awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-factors.md

 +
 **Important**
 When you create your first retention rule, it can take up to 30 minutes for the rule to become active and for it to start retaining resources\.
 After you create the first retention rule, subsequent retention rules become active and start retaining resources almost immediately\.
-+ If a resource matches more than one tag\-level retention rule upon deletion, then the retention rule with the longest retention period takes precedence\.
++ If a resource matches more than one retention rule upon deletion, then the retention rule with the longest retention period takes precedence\.
-+ If a resource matches a Region\-level rule and a tag\-level rule, then the tag\-level rule takes precedence\.
 + You can't manually delete a resource from the Recycle Bin\.
 The resource will be automatically deleted when its retention period expires\.
 + While a resource is in the Recycle Bin, you can only view it, restore it, or modify its tags\.
 To use the resource in any other way, you must first restore it\.
 + If any AWS service, such as AWS Backup or Amazon Data Lifecycle Manager, deletes a resource that matches a retention rule, that resource is automatically retained by Recycle Bin\.